bertvandepoel/tabby/README.md

 ## Requirements

-* PHP 5.5.9 or up, works fine with PHP 7, might also work with even older versions
+* PHP 7.2 or up, mostly works fine with PHP 5.5.9 except for email functionality
 * MySQL (may also work with PostgreSQL)
 * Cron
 * Working mail setup on the webserver